verghost/vlc-lua-docs/m/player/index.md

 ```

 ### Parameters
-- `path` String contianing the path to the subtitle file or it's parent directory
+- `path` String containing the path to the subtitle file or its parent directory
 - Optional
-	- `autoselect` Boolean; if `true`, subtitle is tried by force, bypassing normal checks; value is `false` by default
+	- `autoselect` Boolean; if `true` subtitle is tried by force, bypassing normal checks; value is `false` by default

 ----
 ## `add_subtitle_mrl()`
-Attatch subtitle track to current media; load from [MRL](https://wiki.videolan.org/Media_resource_locator).
+Attatch subtitle track to current media; load subtitles from [MRL](https://wiki.videolan.org/Media_resource_locator).

 ### Parameters
-- `path` String contianing the MRL to the subtitle file or it's parent directory
+- `path` String containing the MRL to the subtitle file or its parent directory
 - Optional
-	- `autoselect` Boolean; if `true`, subtitle is tried by force, bypassing normal checks; value is `false` by default
+	- `autoselect` Boolean; if `true` subtitle is tried by force, bypassing normal checks; value is `false` by default

 ----
 ## `get_subtitle_delay()`